TurkeyMcMac/area_containers/README.md

 [Mesecons][2] and/or [Digilines][3].
 Items can pass in and out through tubes from the [Pipeworks][4] mod.

+## Caveats

+- While a container is not diggable until you empty it of nodes and objects, other mods may let you pick it up in order to move it.
+Doing so will probably lead to loss of the contents.
+(But you _can_ push containers with pistons.)
+- You cannot yet pass a mesecons signal from one port to another with no delay inbetween due to [this bug in Mesecons][5].
+Other related issues may exist.
+- Only up to 65535 containers may exist at any one time.

 ## Licenses

 ### Source code